puppetlabs/trapperkeeper/README.md

 Here are some ideas that we've had and things we've played around with a bit for improving trapperkeeper in the future.

-### More rigid specification of service interfaces

-As it stands right now, a service provides an implicit "contract" as to what its interface is via the list of functions in its `:provides` metadata.
-We'd like to promote the ability to swap out services with alternate implementations that use the same interface, but in order to do that, we probably need to come up with a more concrete and less implicit way for the services to specify their contract/interface.
-This will most likely end up leveraging Clojure's protocols, but we haven't quite sorted out what the API for that would look like.

 ### More flexible configuration service

 The current configuration service is hard-coded to use `ini` files as its back